 The GRE serves as a basis for business, law schools or graduate schools to measure an applicant’s preparedness for academic success.
-Achieving a good GRE score is important to qualify for the schools.
-In order to prepare yourself for the GRE test, taking practice sample questions is beneficial between 4-12 weeks prior to the exam date.
+Achieving a good Graduate Record Examinations score is important to qualify for the schools.
+In order to prepare yourself for the GRE test, study and taking practice sample questions is beneficial between 4-12 weeks prior to the exam date.

 What are the GRE Test Sections?